 - One year registered agent service

 - Annual reports reminders

 |Our Formation Service Fee||$100|

 |One Year Registered Agent Service||$35|

 Forming an LLC in Idaho has perks.

 Some things (like your social security number, the age you finally stopped wetting the bed, and your personal address) are better kept private.
 Nobody needs to know that stuff except you.
 We get it.
 So when you choose Idaho Registered Agent LLC to form your LLC, we use our address so you don’t have to use yours.

 When you form an LLC in Idaho, your LLC qualifies as a pass-through entity, which–even though it sounds a lot like some sort of portmortem spiritual being–is actually about taxation.
 A pass-through entity is a legal entity that allows the earnings and income of your LLC to “pass through” to the members or investors of your LLC, according to the terms outlined in the operating agreement.

-Forming an LLC in Idaho gives you the protection or a corporation, without the taxes and formalities of one.
-If an LLC is formed property and maintains good standing by filing annual reports, it separates and protects the personal assets of the members from the debts and obligations of the company.
+Forming an LLC in Idaho gives you the protection of a corporation, without the taxes and formalities of one.
+If an LLC is formed properly and maintains good standing by filing annual reports, it separates and protects the personal assets of the members from the debts and obligations of the company.

 How to Form an LLC in Idaho